simp/pupmod-simp-pam/REFERENCE.md

 Data type: `Optional[Integer[0]]`

-Deny access if the number of consecutive authentication failures for this user during the recent interval exceeds what this parameter is set to
+Deny access if the number of consecutive authentication failures for this user during the recent interval exceeds what this parameter is set to.
+Note that this parameter will be ignored on el7 and earlier systems and if manage_faillock_conf is set to false.

 Default value: `undef`